Last updated on December 9th, 2024 at 05:34 pm

 - Ask your healthcare provider to check for and remove wax buildup in your ears.

-- Noise is considered dangerous at 85 decibels and above – if you come into contact with sounds that exceed that noise level, it is recommended that you wear hearing protection (these dangerous sound levels include grain dryers, grinders, saws, lawn mowers, and squealing animals).
+- Noise is considered dangerous at 85 decibels and above.
+If you come into contact with sounds that exceed that noise level, it is recommended that you wear hearing protection (these dangerous sound levels include grain dryers, grinders, saws, lawn mowers, and squealing animals).

 - Use a sound level meter to check noise in your work areas.